Cutting corners? China SUV makers forego key safety feature

 In 2007, following a series of SUV rollovers, the United States ordered ESC to be compulsory in all passenger vehicles.
 The U.S. National Highway Traffic Safety Administration (NHSTA) estimated the change saved more than 2,200 lives over a three year period.

-"ESC saves lives," said Chris Harrison, head of China R&D at Continental AG (CONG.DE), another German car parts and technology firm.
+"ESC saves lives," said Chris Harrison, head of China R&D at Continental AG, another German car parts and technology firm.

 China's Ministry of Transportation and the Ministry of Industry and Information Technology, generally responsible for regulating the autos industry, did not respond to faxed questions about whether there are plans to make ESC compulsory.

 Among the 10 best-selling SUVs in China last year, seven did not have ESC as a standard feature.
-Those included cars made by Great Wall Motor (601633.SS), Chongqing Changan Automobile (000625.SZ), Anhui Jianghuai Automobile (JAC) (600418.SS) and Chery Automobile [CHERY.UL], according to company representatives and officially published specifications.
+Those included cars made by Great Wall Motor, Chongqing Changan Automobile, Anhui Jianghuai Automobile (JAC) and Chery Automobile, according to company representatives and officially published specifications.

 The three foreign models in the top-10 are universally equipped with the safety feature, but some cheaper foreign SUVs also do not have ESC as standard in China.